liudichen/mui-component/README.md

 export { default as Loading, LoadingProps } from './components/Loading';
 export { default as DataGridTable, DataGridPaginationProps, DataGridTableProps, columnType, initColumn } from './components/DataGridTable';
 export { default as StatusRender, StatusRenderProps } from './components/StatusRender';

+export { default as PopConfirm, PopConfirmProps } from './components/PopConfirm';

 export { default as Space, SpaceProps } from './components/Space';